shellyycao/IDS706_DE_w2/README.md

 The data is download from Kaggle, link here: https://www.kaggle.com/datasets/salahuddinahmedshuvo/ecommerce-consumer-behavior-analysis-data

-**AI usage disclaimer: The python code is created with the help of Copilot and ChatGPT**
+**AI usage disclaimer: The python code is created with the help of Copilot and ChatGPT, especially the ML part**

 ## What is this data?